reuk/wayverb/docs_source/evaluation.md

 ![The early part of the vault impulse response.
-Low frequency diffraction from the waveguide is detected before the first image-source contribution.\label{fig:vault_response}](images/vault_response)
+Low frequency diffraction from the waveguide is detected before the first image-source contribution.](images/vault_response){#fig:vault_response}

-The impulse response graph \text{(figure \ref{fig:vault_response})} shows that low frequency diffraction is in fact recorded.
+The impulse response graph (+@fig:vault_response) shows that low frequency diffraction is in fact recorded.
 Though this behaviour is physically correct, it highlights the main shortcoming of the hybrid algorithm.
 The correct behaviour of the waveguide conflicts with the approximate nature of the geometric algorithms, causing an obvious divide or disconnect between the low and high frequency regions in the output.
 The low frequencies have a fast onset and immediate decay, whereas the higher frequencies have a delayed onset with extended decay.
 This result is physically implausible, and makes the impulse response unsuitable for realistic, high-quality reverb effects.

 <div id="audio_table">